How To Spot A Crypto Pump And Dump

 VikingsChain (VKG)

-The most recent happened in November 2021, when VKG increased by 350% after Elon Musk tweeted about the moon and the Vikings.
+For example, in November 2021, VKG increased by 350% after Elon Musk tweeted about the moon and the Vikings.

 1. Sudden Increase in Price and Trading Volume